|Professional Credentials To Further Your Career|

 When edX was announced it was as an online venture from Harvard and MIT, bring some of their on-campus computer science courses to a wider audience - as well as to their own students.
 Soon it expanded to other US universities and then to universities worldwide and also partnered with Microsoft, W3C and more recently AWS, IBM and the Linux Foundation.

 edX offers free access to its courses by way of an "Audit" option.
-However if you want to do graded exercises and courses count to an overall credential then you need to upgrade to the paid-for option. edX's MicroMasters - courses which earn credit towards a Master's degree - were covered in Gain A Computer Science Credential In 2020 and here we'll focus on its XSeries and Professional programs.
+However, if you want to do graded exercises and have courses count to an overall credential then you need to upgrade to the paid-for option. edX's MicroMasters - courses which earn credit towards a Master's degree - were covered in Gain A Computer Science Credential In 2020 and here we'll focus on its XSeries and Professional programs.

 Some of the former XSeries programs have now been expanded into the explicitly career-oriented Professional Certificate programs.
 They comprise:

 series of courses designed by industry leaders and top universities to build and enhance critical professional skills needed to succeed in today's most in-demand fields.

 Other Professional Certificates have evolved from established edX courses.
 One example is Introduction to Java Programming comprising 3 courses over 4 months at 6- 8 hours per week from the Universidad Carlos III de Madrid.

 Cousera introduced Specializations back in 2014 a few months after it introduced its Signature Track which was how Coursera first introduced a idea of paying for a certificate.
 According to Coursera's co-founder, Daphne Koller part of the rationale for paid-for certificates was to address the problem of student retention and that this was a successful strategy

 In our Signature Track option, which offers students the option to pay a fee of around $50 to receive a verified certificate upon successful completion of a course, retention averages around 63% overall, 88% among the committed students [those who complete the first month].